Evergarden Farms Fresh, local, nutritious vegetables | |||||||

 While microgreens have been available for quite some time in health food stores and some specialty farmers markets, they have recently become more widely available in local groceries.
 Their increasing popularity is due partly to their ability to pack a lot of flavor in a small amount, as well as their flexibility in being included in a dish.

 Mix them to create a small, flavorful, colorful and delicately textured salad, or use only one or two varieties to give a plate a final touch.
 Evergarden strives to make these dietary, nutritional and flavorful "superfoods" widely available in its marketing territories.
-More all the time.
-We invite your submission of a new recipe.

 Availability